craicic/p10-library-client/README.md

 Context-path : `/`\
 WAR or directory's URL : local path to your WAR

-Click Deploy and your done !
+Click Deploy and it's done !